ivnlpz/Archive.org-Downloader-NIX/README.md

 ```

 ## Donation
-If you want to support my work, you can send 2 or 3 Bitcoins 🙃 to this address:
+If you want to support **MiniGlome's** work, you can send 2 or 3 Bitcoins 🙃 to this address:
 ```
 bc1q4nq8tjuezssy74d5amnrrq6ljvu7hd3l880m7l
 ```